Wang Lian

 Wang Lian (died c.
-223), courtesy name Wenyi, was an official of the state of Shu Han in the Three Kingdoms period of China.
+223), courtesy name Wenyi, was an official of the Yi province warlord Liu Zhang.
+After refusing to submit to invasion, rose to become a senior officer of Shu Han in the Three Kingdoms period of China.
+Trusted with the salt monopoly by the regime, and a noted finder of talent.

 Life

 Wang Lian was from Nanyang Commandery (南陽郡), which is around present-day Nanyang, Henan.
-He entered Yi Province (covering present-day Sichuan and Chongqing) sometime between 194 and 214 in the late Eastern Han dynasty, when Liu Zhang was the Governor of Yi Province.
+He entered Yi Province (covering present-day Sichuan and Chongqing) sometime between 194 and 213 in the late Eastern Han dynasty, when warlord Liu Zhang was the Governor of Yi Province.
 He served as the Prefect (令) of Zitong County under Liu Zhang during this time.

 Between 212 and 214, the warlord Liu Bei engaged Liu Zhang in a war for control of Yi Province.
 When Liu Bei's forces attacked Zitong County, Wang Lian ordered his troops to hide behind the city walls and close the gates, and refused to surrender to Liu Bei.
 Liu Bei admired Wang Lian for his loyalty towards Liu Zhang, so he called off the attack on Zitong County.